Aesop’s new perfume pays tribute to an unsung hero of modernism

 Aesop’s design philosophy doesn’t exactly scream “look at me.”
 Its brown glass bottles are understated but have a weightiness that gives the user a sense of quality; its labels and ingredients pared down, functional, purposeful; a naturalist take on modernism that’s thoughtful and surprising.

-So it’s not so surprising that the Australian beauty brand would take inspiration from modernist French designer Charlotte Perriand for its newest fragrance, Rozu, made in partnership with perfumer Barnabé Filliion.
+So it’s not so surprising that the Australian beauty brand would take inspiration from modernist French designer Charlotte Perriand for its newest fragrance, Rōzu, made in partnership with perfumer Barnabé Filliion.
 As a young pioneer of modern furniture design working with Le Corbusier, Perriand rejected excessive decoration and favored designs that put the piece’s function first.
 The results were modern and simplistic, with unexpected nods to natural forms.
 It’s a design approach that sounds remarkably similar to Aesop’s.

 The new unisex fragrance takes inspiration from Perriand’s time in Japan, after her initial stint at Le Corbusier.
 The scent strikes an unexpected balance between rosy florals and woodsy notes, inspired, according to the website, by a Japanese garden rose that was created in Perriand’s name.
 The “unbalanced” mix of aromas are meant to depict the lifecycle of a rose, from the earth it’s planted in, to the flower in full bloom, to the falling of its petals.
 The eau de parfum is $180 for a 1.7-oz. bottle.